Skip to main content

 For maximum efficiency, you should ensure that your employees have a bank account and a normal debit card or a special WPS payroll card they can use to withdraw and transfer money.

 [We all know it is difficult for some low-income employees to meet the requirements for a traditional bank account.
-Now Money has solved this problem through its free mobile bank app and debit card, which are available for anyone in the UAE regardless of income.]
+Now Money has solved this problem through its mobile bank app and debit card, which are available for anyone in the UAE regardless of income.]

 A diagram showing how salary transfers work.